-I was awarded a PhD in Computer Science from the University of St Andrews in 2015.
+In 2015, I was awarded a PhD in Computer Science from the University of St Andrews.
 My doctoral research focused on the construction of decentralised service-oriented orchestration systems.
-I had the privilege to be supervised by Prof. Adam Barker and Prof. Alan Dearle.
+I had the privilege to be supervised by Prof Adam Barker and Prof Alan Dearle.
 My doctoral dissertation examiner was Prof Omer Rana from the University of Cardiff.
-I also hold an MSc in Software Engineering from the University of St Andrews which I obtained in 2010.
-During my master studies, my research interests focused on issues relating to software evolution such as the management of architectural artefacts to ensure consistency and support reusability during software design and implementation, and I was supervised by Dr. Dharini Balasubramaniam.
-Before arriving to Scotland I obtained a BSc in Computer Science from the University of Jordan with distinction in 2008.
+In 2010, I obtained an MSc in Software Engineering from the same institution with a specialisation in critical systems engineering which was taught by Prof Ian Sommerville as well as advanced topics in software architecture and evolution under the supervision of Dr Dharini Balasubramaniam.
+My research interests then focused on software architecture conformance and erosion.
+Before coming to Scotland, I obtained a BSc in Computer Science from the University of Jordan with distinction in 2008.

 "What I cannot create, I do not understand.", Richard Feynman